 The Map of Population Density is based on the file of mandatorily registered residents who have stated Berlin to be their main place of residence.
-This file was current as of 31 December 2006 and is managed by the State Statistical Agency Berlin-Brandenburg (Amt für Statistik Berlin-Brandenburg) (Berlin is both a city and a German state, but in this case there is one agency for Berlin and its surrounding state of Brandenburg).
-This file contains, among other things, the total of inhabitants registered with the Resident Registration Agencies for all statistical blocks in Berlin which have at least one inhabitant.
+This file was current as of 31 December 2012 and is managed by the State Statistical Institute Berlin-Brandenburg (Amt für Statistik Berlin-Brandenburg) (Berlin is both a city and a German state, but in this case there is one agency for Berlin and the surrounding state of Brandenburg).
+This file contains, among other things, the total number of inhabitants registered by the Resident Registration Agencies for all statistical blocks in Berlin which have at least one inhabitant.
 The file is updated every six months on the basis of registrations, cancellations, and transfers.

-As an administration register, the register of residents can't completely satisfy the criteria of statistics.
+As an administration register, the register of residents cannot completely satisfy the criteria of statistics.
 So, the abstract of the reference dates contains unavoidably some inaccuracies caused by removal, births or death cases for example.
-An improvement of the quality of all registers of residents in Germany is to be expected through the introduction of the uniform tax number.
+The introduction of the uniform tax number in Germany caused some modification, e.g. foreigners without a valid address registered with the authorities were deleted from the register.